Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

-Beyond these contributions, there is significant fitting error from standard extraction methods that are not encoded in the simulations but are worth mentioning here.
+Standard extraction methods also introduce significant fitting errors that are not encoded in the simulations but are worth mentioning here.
 Time-dependent variations in the measured Q-curve or NMR signal, as well as imperfect baseline subtraction, can introduce a residual background in the spectrum.
-Traditional analysis methods attempt to remove this contribution by fitting and subtracting a low-order polynomial—typically third order, and in some cases second order—to the spectral wings.
+Traditional analysis methods attempt to remove this contribution by fitting and subtracting a low-order polynomial---typically third order, and in some cases second order---to the spectral wings.
 When this procedure is inadequate, the remaining background can distort the extracted NMR signal, leading to a systematic bias.
 This effect constitutes a baseline-induced fit error rather than statistical (Gaussian) noise.
-When using Dulya type fitting \cite{Dulya1997,Keller2017} off-center fits or poor baseline subtraction can result in false asymmetry in the two absorption intensities.
+When using Dulya-type fitting \cite{Dulya1997,Keller2017} off-center fits or poor baseline subtraction can result in false asymmetries in the two absorption intensities.

-Additionally, when calibration constants are used to map the integrated NMR area to polarization—most notably for the proton—the uncertainty in the extracted calibration constant obtained from the TE measurement can be dominated by large-scale noise relative to the signal amplitude.
+Additionally, when calibration constants are used to map the integrated NMR area to polarization---most notably for the proton---the uncertainty in the extracted calibration constant obtained from the TE measurement can be dominated by large-scale noise relative to the signal amplitude.
 This effect can lead to a substantial relative uncertainty in the extracted polarization.
 Further contributions may arise if the spin system has not fully reached true thermal equilibrium at the time of calibration; however, this constitutes a systematic effect that is not addressed in the present work.
 The signal-to-noise limitations of TE measurements, along with the other error sources listed above, can be reliably modeled within the simulation framework employed here.

 Specific DNN models can be trained using the simulated data to predict either the signal area or the polarization directly.
-The area-based approach is more general and can be applied to both spin‑1/2 and spin‑1 systems.
-In contrast, direct polarization prediction is best suited to spin‑1 targets in materials with non‑cubic symmetry, where each polarization value produces a distinct lineshape.
-For the direct polarization case, our first step is to leverage the lineshape theory of the spin-1 system as part of the training information to be able to directly determine polarization in a range of noisy or baseline distorted conditions.
+The area-based approach is more general and can be applied to both spin-1/2 and spin-1 systems.
+In contrast, direct polarization prediction is best suited to spin-1 targets in materials with non-cubic symmetry, where each polarization value produces a distinct lineshape.
+The direct-polarization models therefore use the spin-1 lineshape theory as part of the training information to infer polarization under noisy or baseline-distorted conditions.